panzerdp/dmitripavlutin.com/content/posts/047-render-props-cb-hell/index.md

 When using render props, sooner or later you'll face a problem of nesting multiple components with render props: the *render props callback hell*.

-In this post I will describe my experience on how to solve it using 3 approaches: class component, function composition or `react-adopt` tool.
+In this post, I will describe 3 simple and efficient approaches on how to solve this problem: using class component, function composition or `react-adopt` tool.

 ## 1. Render props callback hell

-Let's say you need to detect and display the city of the visitor of your website.
+Let's say you need to detect and display the city of the website visitor.

-First, you'll need the component that determines user's geographical coordinates.
+First, you'll need the component that determines the user's geographical coordinates.
 A component like `<AsyncCoords render={{lat, long} => ... } />` makes an async call, for example using [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), then calls `render` prop callback with the coordinates.

 Then these coordinates are used to determine approximately the user's city: `<AsyncCity lat={lat} long={long} render={city => ...} />`.
+This component also calls `render` prop as soon as the city is known.

 The implementation details of `<AsyncCoords>` and `<AsynCity>` are unimportant for now.
 What's important is that the component calls `render` prop callback as soon as the result is ready.